jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 (1) An interest in land outside the base land may be transferred to the body corporate (other than a subsidiary body corporate) and included in the common property if—
-  (a) the body corporate has by special resolution resolved to acquire the interest in land; and (b) the interest in land is transferred free from any registered mortgage, encumbrance, charge, lease, or sublease; and (c) either—
+  (a) the body corporate has by special resolution resolved to acquire the interest in land; and (b) the interest in land is transferred free from any registered mortgage, encumbrance, charge, lease, or sublease; and (c) either,—
     (i) in a case where a stratum estate in freehold exists in the units shown on the plan, the transfer is of an estate in fee simple in the land to which it relates; or
     (ii) in a case where a stratum estate in leasehold or licence exists in the units shown on the plan, the transfer is of an estate as lessee or licensee in the land to which it relates under a lease or licence from the grantor of the lease or licence of the base land.
-(2) The lease or licence referred to in subsection (1)(c)(ii) must be a lease or licence for the same remaining period, on the same terms and conditions, and containing the same provisions as the current lease or licence of the base land.
+(2) The lease or licence referred to in subsection (1)﻿(c)﻿(ii) must be a lease or licence for the same remaining period, on the same terms and conditions, and containing the same provisions as the current lease or licence of the base land.
 (3) Sections 212 to 216 (which provide for an objection process) apply to a resolution under this section.
 (4) For the purpose of this section, the owner of a future development unit that is in use as a place of residence or business or otherwise, in whole or in part, is to be treated as a member of the body corporate.